tigera-solutions/cc-aks-zero-trust-workshop/mod/module-2-ztac-ns-isolation.md

    ![enable-policy-recommendation](https://github.com/tigera-solutions/cc-aks-zero-trust-workshop/assets/104035488/56a8a8b3-654d-40f8-9e04-160ff1439efd)

 > [!NOTE]
-> Highlights information that users should take into account, even when skimming.

-   > [!NOTE]
-   > Please note a few things:
 > - A policy recommendation is generated for every namespace in your cluster (unless namespaces are filtered out by an Admin using the selector in the PolicyRecommendationScope resource).
 > - Flow logs are continuously monitored for policy recommendations.
 > - Recommended policies are continuously updated until you Add to policy board or Dismiss policy using the Actions menu.
 > - Policy recommendations are created as staged network policies so you can safely observe the traffic before enforcing them.
 > - Traffic originating from the recommended policy's namespace is used to generate egress rules, and traffic destined for the namespace is used to define ingress rules.
 > - To stop policy recommendations from being processed and updated for a namespace, click the Action menu, Dismiss policy.

 3. Activate and review policy recommendations